Honey bees understand the numerical concept of zero, demonstrating a level of cognition not previously known to exist in invertebrates.

 So far, only a small portion of the animal kingdom has been shown to grasp the idea of zero.
 With the honey bee now joining the ranks of chimpanzees, Rhesus monkeys, vervet monkeys and African grey parrots, the obvious question is: how many other species can do this?

-“Doing such complex tasks with such tiny brains suggests that higher animals and other vertebrates probably can do similar things,” says Adrian Dyer from RMIT University in Melbourne, Australia, co-author of a research team led by PhD student Scarlett Howard.
+“Doing such complex tasks with such tiny brains suggests that higher animals and other vertebrates probably can do similar things,” says Adrian Dyer from RMIT University in Melbourne, Australia, co-author on the paper and member of a research team led by PhD student Scarlett Howard.

 “The study opens the door to what we think cognition is.”